AhmadFaraz-crypto/resume-studio/README.md

 ### Browsing Templates

-1. When you first open the app, you'll see the **Template Gallery**
+1. When you first open the app, you'll see the **Template Gallery** (home page)
 2. Browse through visual previews of all available templates
-3. Click on any template card to select it
+3. Click on any template card to start the wizard
-4. Click "Start Editing Your CV" or "Edit This Template" to begin
+4. Or navigate to `/templates` to see all templates in a grid view

 ### Creating Your First Resume

-1. **Sign Up**: Create an account or sign in
-2. **Select Template**: Choose from 11 beautiful templates
-3. **Fill Information**:
+#### Option 1: Resume Wizard (Step-by-Step)
+1. Select a template from the gallery or templates page
+2. Complete the **6-step wizard**:
+   - **Step 1**: Personal Information
+   - **Step 2**: Work Experience
+   - **Step 3**: Education
+   - **Step 4**: Skills
+   - **Step 5**: Professional Summary
+   - **Step 6**: Review (edit any section if needed)
+3. Click "Next" on the final step to go to the editor
+4. Your resume is automatically saved and opens in the editor

+#### Option 2: Direct Editor Access
+1. Navigate to `/editor/:templateId` (e.g., `/editor/1` for template 1)
+2. Start editing directly with collapsible sections

+#### Option 3: Upload Existing PDF
+1. Navigate to `/upload`
+2. Upload your existing PDF resume
+3. The app will extract your data automatically
+4. Edit and customize in the editor

+### Editing Your CV

+- **Collapsible Sections**: Click section headers to expand/collapse
-   - Personal details
+  - Personal Information
-   - Work experience
+  - Work Experience
   - Education
   - Skills
-4. **Preview**: See your CV update in real-time
-5. **Export**: Download as PDF or DOCX

-### Editing Your CV

-- Toggle between editor and preview modes
-- Switch templates anytime
+- **Real-time Preview**: See changes instantly in the right panel
+- **Template Switching**: Change template by navigating to `/editor/:templateId` (e.g., `/editor/2`)
-- Save your progress automatically
+- **Auto-save**: Your progress is automatically saved to localStorage
-- Manage multiple resume drafts
+- **Draft Management**: Access drafts from your dashboard when logged in

 ### Exporting Your CV

-1. Review your CV in the preview
+1. Review your CV in the preview panel
-2. Page break indicators show where pages will split
-3. Click "Export PDF" for multi-page PDF (A4 format)
+2. Click "Export PDF" button in the header
-4. Click "Export DOCX" for Word document
+3. For authenticated users: PDF is saved to your dashboard
+4. For guests: You'll be prompted to sign in (draft is saved automatically)
-5. Files are automatically named based on your name
+5. PDF files are automatically named based on your name (e.g., `John_Doe_CV.pdf`)
+6. PDF is exported in A4 format

 ## 📁 Project Structure

 ```
 src/
 ├── components/
-│   ├── common/           # Reusable UI components
+│   ├── common/           # Reusable UI components (Input, Button, Textarea, etc.)
-│   ├── dashboard/        # Dashboard components
+│   ├── dashboard/        # Dashboard components (ResumeCard, ResumeGrid, etc.)
-│   ├── layout/           # Layout components (Header, Footer, etc.)
+│   ├── layout/           # Layout components (Header, Footer, Hero, Features)
-│   ├── templates/        # CV template components (11 templates)
+│   ├── templates/        # CV template components (11 templates: CVTemplate.tsx - CVTemplate11.tsx)
-│   └── wizard/           # Resume creation wizard steps
+│   └── wizard/           # Resume creation wizard steps (6 steps)
 ├── config/
 │   └── firebase.ts       # Firebase configuration
-├── contexts/             # React contexts (Error handling, etc.)
+├── contexts/             # React contexts (Error handling with Toast notifications)
-├── data/                 # Default data and templates
+├── data/                 # Default data, templates config, and dummy data
-├── hooks/                # Custom React hooks
+├── hooks/                # Custom React hooks (useCVData, useSelectedTemplate, useErrorHandler)
 ├── pages/                # Page components
+│   ├── GalleryPage.tsx   # Home page with template carousel
+│   ├── EditorPage.tsx    # Main editor with collapsible sections
+│   ├── ResumeWizard.tsx  # 6-step wizard for creating resume
+│   ├── DashboardPage.tsx # User dashboard for managing resumes
+│   ├── TemplatesPage.tsx # Template gallery page
+│   ├── ResumeUploadPage.tsx # PDF upload and extraction
+│   ├── PricingPage.tsx   # Pricing plans
+│   ├── LoginPage.tsx     # Authentication
+│   └── SignupPage.tsx    # User registration
-├── services/             # Firebase services (auth, storage, etc.)
+├── services/             # Firebase services (auth, storage, resume, draft)
-├── types/                # TypeScript type definitions
+├── types/                # TypeScript type definitions (CVData, WorkExperience, etc.)
-└── utils/                # Utility functions (PDF export, etc.)
+└── utils/                # Utility functions (PDF export, template renderer, AI service)
 ```

 ## 🧪 Available Scripts